 Fort Bragg in Mendocino – A spring weekend getaway

-Life begins underground, especially when there’s a whiff of spring in the air and slowly it unfurls into petals.
+Life begins underground, especially when there’s a whiff of spring in the air, and slowly it unfurls into petals.
 Inside the Mendocino Botanical Gardens at Fort Bragg, greet spring while meandering through the blooming flowers by the Pacific Ocean.
 Fort Bragg in Mendocino is one of my favorite spring getaways.
-A few other highlights of the city include the extraordinary Glass Beach and the world-famous Skunk Train.
-In just 1 hr and 15 mins, you can also reach a bona fide redwood, and a California icon, the 2400-year-old Chandelier Tree, or the well-known Drive-Thru Tree in Leggett, California.
-Also, if you are in a mood to soak up some sun after a long winter, you can easily unwind and spend a day on the beach at Fort Bragg.
+Other highlights include Point Cabrillo Lighthouse Museum and the world-famous Skunk Train.
+In just 1 hr and 15 mins, you can also reach a bona fide redwood and a California icon, the 2400-year-old Chandelier Tree, or the well-known Drive-Thru Tree in Leggett, California.
+Also, if you are in the mood to soak up some sun after a long winter, you can easily unwind and spend a day on the beach at Fort Bragg.
 Imbibe the scents and scenes of spring in Mendocino.
 It’s a gem.
 Pack your bag and get going!

 Redwood National Park – Perfect spring break destination for nature lovers